 Desperately searching for answers

-Skip forward two glorious years later and Mike and I were married.
+Skip forward 2 glorious years and Mike and I were married.
 Aidan was the cutest page boy ever!
 We decided it was time to try for another baby.
 We naively thought that maybe, after carrying one baby to term, we’d be able to do it again.
 We were wrong.
-We had two more consecutive losses.
+We had 2 more consecutive losses.